trailofbits/anselm/README.md

 Comments probably have helpful information as well.

 ### Structure
-* `Anselm.cpp` Wrapper LLVM Pass that passes in LLVM functions into a context
+* `Anselm.cpp` Wrapper LLVM Pass that passes functions into a context
 * `Context.cpp` Searches for a specific function call pattern in a function

 ### Running